chipfunk/muses-72323/README.md

 # MUSES 72323

-This C-library generates commands to control a MUSES 72323 via SPI.
+This C-library generates commands to control a MUSES 72323.

 ## Integration